Forgettable Federated Linear Learning with Certified Data Unlearning: Preliminaries

-Recall $\gD$ is the training dataset, let $\gD_{f}\subset \gD$ be subset of the training dataset to be removed.
-An unlearning procedure starts from a weight $\vw$ and outputs a new set of weights $\vw^{-}$ which are indistinguishable from weights obtained by training from scratch on $\gD^{-}=\gD\backslash\gD_{f}$.
+Recall that $\gD$ represents the training dataset used to train a model in the centralized setting.
+Let the forget set $\gD_{f}\subset \gD$ be a subset of the training data whose information must be erased from the trained model.
+An unlearning procedure operates on the trained model weights to generate a new set of weights that are indistinguishable from those obtained by retraining the model from scratch on the remaining dataset $\gD^{-}=\gD\backslash\gD_{f}$.